progit/progit/de/07-customizing-git/01-chapter7.markdown

 <!--Now `git diff` will be able to tell you what changed in `.odt` files.-->

-Jetzt kann dir `git diff` aufzeigen, was sich in `.odt` Dateien geändert hat.
+Jetzt kann Dir `git diff` aufzeigen, was sich in `.odt` Dateien geändert hat.

 <!--##### Image files #####-->
 ##### Bilddateien #####